terrapower/armi/.github/pull_request_template.md

 ## Checklist

 <!--
-    Put an `x` in the boxes you have completed so far.
-You can check a box after creating the PR.
+    You (the pull requester) should put an `x` in the boxes below you have completed.
     If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
     Learn what a "good PR" looks like here: https://terrapower.github.io/armi/developer/tooling.html#good-pull-requests -->